 Drama.
 The School has three performance spaces: the Memorial Hall, the Shepherd Hall and the smaller, more flexible Drama Centre.
 There are various productions through the year giving opportunities for acting and backstage skills.

 Clubs and societies.
-Over 80 flourishing clubs and societies are available, including chess, debating and Radio 627.
+Over 80 flourishing clubs and societies are available, including chess, debating and magazine editing.
 The Community Action programme has over 100 regular participants.

 Travel and expeditions.
-Opportunities for trips and tours have included skiing trips, Classics trips to Greece, trekking in Morocco, a Rugby tour to Canada and the USA, among many others.
+Opportunities for trips and tours have included skiing trips, Classics trips to Greece, trekking in Morocco, a sports tour to South Africa and the USA, among many others.

 The Friends of St Peter’s.
 Parents are encouraged to join the Friends, a society whose aim is to promote a close relationship between parents and staff.